sp-tarkov/installer/README.md

 - Checks installer is not in OG game directory,
 - Checks install folder does not have game files already in it,
 - Checks if gameversion matches aki version, if so skip patcher process,
-- Checks both zips are there, other than when the above match, patcher isnt checked for.
+- Checks both zips are there, other than when the above match, patcher isnt checked for
+- downloads both Zips from the Repo's if needed

 ### Installer Processes:
 - Copies files from registry logged GamePath to new location,